j0py/Pmini/README.md

 Mostly a float from -1.0 to 1.0.
 Here we divide integers 0 to 8 by 4 and subtract 1.0, resulting in -1.0, -0.75, -0.5, -0.25, 0.0, 0.25, 0.5, 0.75 and 1.0.
 So number 4 will be the center.
 If you omit P, then Pmini will not generate \pan.

-# Generate just a pattern, not an eventpattern
+# Can i generate just a pattern, not an eventpattern

 You can.
 If you do not use _any_ capital letter in the "numbers" argurment for Pmini, then it assumes that the "numbers" argument is only one "spec", and it will generate a Pseq pattern for the supplied numbers.

-Still, it could also supply a \dur key, and so the "sound" argument is used, in this case, to specify what you want generated:
+Still, it could then also supply a \dur key, and so the "sound" argument is used, in this case, to specify what you want generated:

 "dd" : generate ```[\dur, \degree (or \bufnum)]``` for each event "d" : generate \dur for each event